-NIH-funded research can have powerful effects on the health of the nation and the world, whether discoveries lead to new drugs, new devices, new diagnostic tools, or new ways of preventing illness.
+NIH-funded research can have powerful effects on the health of the nation and the world.
+Discoveries have led to new ways to treat, diagnose, and prevent illness.

 The following represent some key areas in which NIH-funded discoveries have helped to make people healthier:

 - Between 1970 and 2013, the life expectancy of the average American increased by eight years, from 70.8 to 78.8.1

 - Between 1969 and 2013, the death rate in the U.S. for all causes has decreased by 43%, from 1279 per 100,00 people to 730.2

 - In 1960, 26 of every 1,000 babies born in the United States died before their first birthday.
 By 2013, that rate had fallen to under 6 per 1,000 babies.3 This is thanks in large part to NIH research on reducing preterm births, neonatal mortality, and other complications.